alexa-games/litexa/docs/book/deployment.md

 what Alexa needs to know about to build and publish your skill to the Skill Store.
 This comprises of your skill model, manifest file, skill ID, and if it exists, monetization metadata.

-Going back to your litexa config, you'll notice that within a deployment target, there is a `module` field.
+Going back to your Litexa config, you'll notice that within a deployment target, there is a `module` field.
 This field indicates the name of the node module your Litexa skill will use for its backend deployment.
 The module implements what sort of hosting, persistent data storage, and logging your skill code will use during execution.
-At this time, there is one official deployment module called `@litexa/deploy-aws`, which is already set in the litexa config for your convenience.
+At this time, there is one official deployment module called `@litexa/deploy-aws`, which is already set in the Litexa config for your convenience.
 Meanwhile, Litexa itself performs the second part for you.

 Let's talk about each of these two deployment parts in turn.